grafana/loki/docs/api.md

 Use the `interval` parameter when making log queries to Loki, or queries which return a stream response.
 It is evaluated by returning a log entry at `start`, then the next entry will be returned an entry with timestampe >= `start + interval`, and again at `start + interval + interval` and so on until `end` is reached.
 It does not fill missing entries.

-**Note about the experimental nature of interval** This flag may be removed in the future in favor of a LogQL expression to perform similar behavior.
+**Note about the experimental nature of interval** This flag may be removed in the future, if so it will likely be in favor of a LogQL expression to perform similar behavior, however that is uncertain at this time.
+[Issue 1779](https://github.com/grafana/loki/issues/1779) was created to track the discussion, if you are using `interval` please go add your use case and thoughts to that issue.